ianrasmussen05/CPSC380/Assignment5/README.md

 ## Source Files
 * vmmgr.cpp
 * addresses.txt
-* output.txt
 * Makefile

 ## Code Limitations
 * I am currently getting a segmentation fault in my code.
-When I do not set both the tbl and pageTable arrays to -1 in each cell, I do not get this error and I am able to see contents in the output.txt file.
+Everything looks good.
+Will look at it with a set of fresh eyes tomorrow.

 ## Resources
-* I used geeksforgeeks in finding how to use fopen(), fgets(), and fputs().
+* I used geeksforgeeks in finding how to use fopen() and fgets().
 * Used in class examples for the offset and getting page number.
+* Office hours on Thursday.
+* Still need to do an algorithm on inputting the physical memory back into the tlb using FIFO or LRU.

 ## Build and Execute
 Using Makefile: